wodsonluiz/CashManager/README.md

 # CashManager :arrow_down: :arrow_up:
-Application to control debit and credit to customer
+Solution to control debit and credit in balance to customer

 - QuickStart/Required
 - Run all services with docker-compose